hanishkvc/prgs-rustland-gamedata-gameplaypgnd-rcss2d/README.rst

 Augumenting
 =============

+The following geometric characteristics wrt the player could be used to map to different player performance and or other characteristics

-The color of the player is set based on the player's stamina info.
+* color of the player
-A darker shade indicates more stamina and lighter shade less stamina.

-A arc is drawn around the player whose circumference and color is based on the stamina of the player, currently.
+  (Color and its shading can be mapped to some characteristics)

+* colors of the 4 outerlines around the player (Currently all are mapped to the player stamina, by default. good stamina is green, in between is yellow and low is red)

+* color and arc length of the arc around the player (Currently mapped to player stamina, by default)